Using maximum weighted likelihood to derive Lehmer and H\"older mean families: Case studies

-Straightforward computation from $H(\theta)$ leads to $H''(\theta)=\eta'(\theta) V_\theta(T(x))+\eta''(\theta) E_\theta(T(x))$.
-At the critical point, the Eq.~\ref{2L} is reduced to $L''(\theta)=-\eta'(\theta) V_\theta(T(x)) \sum_i u(x_i)$.
-Since $\eta(\theta)$ is increasing function, then $L''(\theta)$ is negative and, therefore the critical point in Eq.~\ref{CriticalP} is a maximum.
-To illustrate, in table~\ref{Laws} we provide eight PDFs.
-For each, there are three MLEs, corresponding to the three weights $u(x)=1$, $u(x)=x^\beta$, and $u(x)=ln(x+1)$.
-The choice of the weights is motivated by their usefulness.
-The use of the function $x(x)=1$ means that all the measurements $x$ have the same relevance and the MLE is the basis obtained in the case of unweighted data.
-The function $u(x)=x^\beta$ is an exponential relevance used as a transformation to obtain the H\"older's mean, and $u(x)=ln(x+1)$ is a logarithmic relevance which has the effect of discerning small values and confusing large ones.
-For the three PDFs with two parameters, we consider the estimator of the location parameter and the scale parameter is assumed to be known.
-In this table, the MLE is a function of H\"older mean in the cases of Weibull ($u(x)=1$), generalized half-normal ($u(x)=1$), and generalized gamma ($u(x)=1$).
-The MLE is a function of the Lehmer mean in the cases of exponential ($u(x)=x^\beta$), gamma $(u(x)=x^\beta$), and inverse gamma $(u(x)=x^\beta$).
-For the specific value of $\beta$, the MLEs depend on Pythagorean central tendencies.
-Indeed, the MLE is a function of the arithmetic mean in the cases of exponential ($u(x)=1$), Weibull ($u(x)=1$), generalized half-normal ($u(x)=1$), and gamma ($u(x)=1$).
-It is a function of the harmonic mean in the case of generalized gamma ($u(x)=1$).
-Finally, it is a function of the geometric mean in the cases of exponential ($u(x)=x^{-0.5}$), gamma ($u(x)=x^{-0.5}$), and inverse gamma ($u(x)=x^{0.5}$).
-It should be noted that in the examples of table~\ref{Laws}, there is a one-to-one correspondence between the MLE of the location parameter or the scale parameter and the pair (PDF, $u(x)$).
-This observation is a generalization of the established result indicating that for a one-parameter natural exponential family, there is a one-to-one correspondence between the MLE of the location parameter or the scale parameter and a PDF.
-To summarize, weighted likelihood opens the door to the use of the H\"older and Lehmer centrality measure as MLEs We have deduced links between the Lehmer central tendency and the MLEs as well as between the H\"older central tendency and the MLEs.
-These links do not appear to have been established before.
+To illustrate, in table~\ref{Laws} we provide seven PDFs, where four have two parameters.
+For each of these four PDFs, assuming that the shape parameter $\alpha$ is known, we derive the MWLE of the scale parameter $\theta$.
+In this table, $u(x)=x^\beta$ and the MWLE is a function of the Lehmer central tendency in the cases of exponential, gamma, and inverse gamma.
+If $\beta=0$ (i.e. $u(x)=1$), the MWLE, which reduces to the MLE, is a function of the H\"older central tendency in the cases of Weibull, generalized half-normal, and half-normal.
+It should be noted that in the examples of table~\ref{Laws}, there is a one-to-one correspondence between the MWLE of the location parameter or the scale parameter and the pair (PDF, $u(x)$).
+This observation is a generalization of the established result indicating that for a one-parameter natural exponential family, there is a one-to-one correspondence between a PDF and the MLE of the location parameter or the scale parameter.
+In summary, WL made it possible to produce a probabilistic interpretation of the central tendencies of Lehmer and H\"older.
+The links between the Lehmer central tendency and the MWLE as well as between the H\"older central tendency and the MWLE do not appear to have been established before.

-There is another estimator that deserves to be revisited, namely the least square error (LSE).
-The comparison between the MLE and the LSE has been studied by several authors~\cite{Abdalmoaty20,Burrows86}.
-It has been shown that in the case of a one-parameter natural exponential family and a data ${\cal X}$, the MLE is also the solution to the least square problem.
-In the case of weighted data ${\cal D}$, the MLE in Eq.~\ref{CP} is also a solution to the following least square problem: